SinRas/gcp-app-store-simulation/01-data-generation/README.md

 - **Global Time:** Global time starts from the beginning of the simulation and advances based on Poisson process simulation, making it advance much faster.

+### Step 2.3.5: Manage my budget 💰

+Running this script on GCP costs money, and the most expensive step so far has been request generation.
+So I limited the rate of request generation (keeping the simulation time untouched), to pay much less and make it personally managable to pay for. 🥲

+The file that applies these changes and resumes from the last simulation timestamp (hard-coded since I don't wanna do this often) is `01-data-generation/05_publisher_modulated_users_Poisson_throttled.py`.

 ### [Writing in Progress] Step 2.4: Event faster? 🏎